JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7902 days**.

-And here is a just a random fact -  **70% of the poor people in the world are female**.
+And here is a just a random fact -  **Castaways Travel, a Houston-area travel agency, offers an all-nude flight to Cancun Mexico.
+Once the plane reaches cruising altitude, you are allowed to take off all your clothes and roam about the cabin**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)